 Prop 65 puts almost all of the burden of proof on manufacturers.
 Instead of requiring a plaintiff to show that the warning is required, the manufacturer is required to show that the warning is NOT required.
 In addition, the law requires the business to prove that any listed chemical in the product is "naturally occurring," meaning that it may not be man-made in origin, even if the process that got it into the plant is as natural as rain and plant transpiration.
 For the lead in soil, this burden is impossible to meet - most lead in herbs is of man-made origin, even when deposited by rain in the pristine forest lands where wild-crafted herbs are grown.
 Under Prop 65, farmers (and manufacturers of herbal products) are responsible for man-made pollutants in the water, soil, or air, no matter who originally caused them.

-If the manufacturer's defense is not successful, Prop 65 imposes a heavy penalty on the business for failure to warn, which increases for every day that the warning is not given, and the business is also required to pay the successful party's costs and legal fees.
-Even if the manufacturer wins, he still has to pay his own legal fees, which are significant, and which by law he cannot recover from the bounty hunter who brought the suit.
-Although in the past the State of California has taken some action to curb abusive litigation, it has a strong interest in ensuring that enforcement actions are filed.
-Because of these lopsided rules, the manufacturer has everything to lose and almost nothing to gain by going to trial.
+If the manufacturer's defense is not successful, Prop 65 imposes a heavy penalty on the business for failure to warn, which increases every day the warning is not given, and the business is also required to pay the successful party's costs and legal fees.
+Even if the manufacturer wins, they still has to pay their own legal fees, which are significant, and which by law they can't recover from the bounty hunter who brought the suit.
+Although in the past the State of California has taken some action to curb abusive litigation, it has a strong interest in ensuring enforcement actions are filed.
+Because of these lopsided rules, the manufacturer has everything to lose, and almost nothing to gain by going to trial.
 As a result, almost all Prop 65 cases are settled for substantial sums without trial, whether the manufacturer actually did anything wrong or not.

-So far, RidgeCrest Herbals has never been forced to pay a settlement, so our prices have not been affected.
-But we have seen good companies forced to pay exorbitant sums to settle Prop 65 claims, even though their products are well within federal safety standards and even though the required warnings provide no meaningful guidance to consumers.
+So far, RidgeCrest Herbals has never been forced to pay a settlement, so our prices haven't been affected.
+However, we have seen good companies forced to pay exorbitant sums to settle Prop 65 claims, even though their products are well within federal safety standards and even though the required warnings provide no meaningful guidance to consumers.
 In our opinion, this kind of injustice has no place in any legal system that pretends to be fair and impartial.
-And of course, as with any business regulation, it is always the consumer who pays these costs in the end.
+And of course, as with any business regulation, it's always the consumer who pays these costs in the end.

 What can I do?

 If you live outside California, write your representatives in Congress.
-Tell them that California has no right to interfere with your supplements, that they are already extensively regulated by the FDA, and that where supplements and drugs are concerned, Prop 65 should be pre-empted by Federal Law.
+Tell them that California has no right to interfere with your supplements, that they're already extensively regulated by the FDA, and that where supplements and drugs are concerned, Prop 65 should be pre-empted by Federal Law.